JTaisey389/reading-notes201.md/README.md

 # Code 201 Reading Notes

-### Weclome to my reading notes webpage.
+### Weclome to my reading notes webpage

   1. In this 201 Reading notes I will go over the various topics that will be covered throughout the course.
   2. My table of contents has links to alll the class readings and notes  I will take for the course.
   3. For those who don't know me I have my about me section bellow!

 ### About Me

 Hello everyone!
 My name is Jason Taisey and I come from the *Project Management* industry.
 In 2020 I realised that the career trajectory that  I was on did not make me happy, and I realised towards the end of 2020 that I needed to change. **Change** is what i did and I make the decision to leave my full time job as a *Project Manager* to go back to school full time.

 ### Table of Contents

 - [Read 01 Introductions to HTML and JavaScript](Read01.md)
 - [Read 02 HTML CSS Javascript The Introduction](Read02.md)
 - [Read 03 HTML List CSS Boxes JS Control Flow](Read03.md)